Sylhet: Air

 Sylhet is served by Osmani International Airport, located at the north of the city.
 It is Bangladesh's third busiest airport, and it became an international airport due to demand driven by expatriate Bangladeshis and their families living in the United Kingdom and the United States.
 The most prevalent airlines at the airport are Biman Bangladesh Airlines, US-Bangla Airlines and Novoair.

 Osmani International Airport received its first international arrival on 3 November 2002, with a Biman plane arriving from Kuwait via Abu Dhabi en route to Dhaka.
 Sylhet's first direct international flight arrived on 15 March 2017 when a Flydubai direct flight from Dubai landed at the airport.
 Work began in 2006 to upgrade the airport to international standards, including a new terminal building, a jetway, a taxiway, and expansion of the runway to accommodate wide-bodied aircraft.
 In May 2007, Biman announced direct Hajj flights originating from the airport later that year.
-As of 2020, Biman Bangladesh operates direct flight to London from Sylhet.
+As of 2020, Biman Bangladesh operates direct flights to London from Sylhet.
 All Bangladeshi airlines operate regular domestic flights to Dhaka and Biman operates regular domestic flights to Cox's Bazar.

 In response to the increase in passenger and cargo demand at the airport, work began in 2020 on a new 34919 m2 international passenger terminal building, as well as a cargo building, a control tower, parking areas, and a taxiway.